ipeterov/convenient-rpc/README.md

     api = API('mytaskserver.somedomain')

+    # All the options except for "function" are optional.
+    # "module" is the thing that you import,
+    # "package" and "pacakge_version" are the
+    # things you pass to pip.
     function_description = {
-        "package_version": "1.3", # This is optional
+        "package_version": "1.3",
+        "package": "my_package",
+        "module": "foo_module",
-        "package": "my_package", # This is optional, too "function": "foo"
+        "function": "foo"
     }